boyentenbi/ga-dist/README.md

 # Next steps

-Full run of 11 Atari games (10 seeds each).
+Full run of 11 Atari games (at least 10 seeds each).

 Wall-clock-time vs. core-number scaling tests.

 Briefly waiting for cluster changes to perform roboschool experiments.

-GA-MAML on ant meta-task!
+GA-MAML on ant meta-task

+Multi-episode environment with alternating rollouts and learned updates